 Now the Angles of Deira and Bernicia brought the Goddodin under their rule and united to form the powerful Kingdom of Northumbria under King Ethelfrith.

 Ethelfrith was killed in battle in 616 and was succeeded by King Edwin.
-Edwin of Northumbria finally invaded Elmet in 617 and successfully incorporated Elmet into Northumbria, bringing it under Saxon Rule.
+Edwin of Northumbria finally invaded Elmet in 617 and successfully incorporated Elmet into Northumbria, bringing it under Anglo-Saxon Rule.
 Rheged also succumbed within a generation.

 Christianity comes to Elmet